-124 See CFS Indonesia Final IDM at 12.
+126 Id. (citing CFS Indonesia Final IDM at 12).

-- Commerce found that long-term supply agreements did not support a finding of affiliation for certain suppliers.
-125 - Commerce has found Hyundai Steel and Hyundai Green Power not to be cross-owned in CTL Plate Korea 2016 Final and other prior administrative reviews.
-Commerce should continue to reach the same conclusion in the instant review.
-126 - Alternatively, Commerce should continue to find, as stated in the Preliminary Results, that it is not necessary to determine whether cross-ownership exists because there was no benefit provided to Hyundai Green Power.
+- Commerce has found Hyundai Steel and Hyundai Green Power not to be cross-owned in CTL Plate Korea 2016 Final and other prior administrative reviews.
+Commerce should continue to reach the same conclusion in the instant review.128 - Alternatively, Commerce should continue to find, as stated in the Preliminary Results, that it is not necessary to determine whether cross-ownership exists because there was no benefit provided to Hyundai Green Power.
 There is also no reason to consider this issue anew in the next administrative review.
-127 - Even if Hyundai Steel and Hyundai Green Power were cross-owned, which they are not, record evidence demonstrates that Hyundai Green Power did not sell any input products to Hyundai Steel that were primarily dedicated to the downstream production of subject merchandise.128 - In CTL Plate Korea 2016 Final, 129 Commerce found that the provision of steam by Hyundai Green Power did not constitute an input that would invoke the input producer regulation under 19 CFR 351.525(b)(6)(iv).
-Nucor points to nothing on this record that would require a different result.
-130 - Steam is simply not an input product that is primarily dedicated to the production of subject merchandise, as required under 19 CFR 351.525(b)(6)(iv).
+129 - Even if Hyundai Steel and Hyundai Green Power were cross-owned, which they are not, record evidence demonstrates that Hyundai Green Power did not sell any input products to Hyundai Steel that were primarily dedicated to the downstream production of subject merchandise.130 - In CTL Plate Korea 2016 Final,131 Commerce found that the provision of steam by Hyundai Green Power did not constitute an input that would invoke the input producer regulation under 19 CFR 351.525(b)(6)(iv).
+Nucor points to nothing on this record that would require a different result.132 - Steam is simply not an input product that is primarily dedicated to the production of subject merchandise, as required under 19 CFR 351.525(b)(6)(iv).
 Hyundai Steel does not use the steam it purchases from Hyundai Green Power as an input product.
-Rather, it uses the steam for maintenance of equipment and materials.131 - Steam produced as a by-product during Hyundai Green Power's production of electricity cannot be said to be primarily dedicated to the production of cold-rolled steel and is not "merely a link in the overall production chain" of cold-rolled steel.
+Rather, it uses the steam for maintenance of equipment and materials.133 - Steam produced as a by-product during Hyundai Green Power's production of electricity cannot be said to be primarily dedicated to the production of hot-rolled steel and is not "merely a link in the overall production chain" of hot-rolled steel.
 Further, the steam sold to Hyundai Steel in 2016 does not come close to meeting the primary dedication standard.
 Rather, it is a by-product that is being put to use for environmental reasons, so it is not wasted.
-132 - Nucor's citation to a 2011 bond Circular and a 2014 application for carbon credits have no bearing on a 2015-2016 POR.
-Further, there is no evidence to show that the steam is used as an input to make steel.133 - Commerce should not revisit whether Hyundai Green Power supplied inputs primarily dedicated to the downstream product to Hyundai Steel and if it does, should conclude for the final that's that Hyundai Green Power has not supplied a primarily dedicated input to Hyundai Steel.
-134
+134 - Nucor's citation to a 2011 bond Circular and a 2014 application for carbon credits have no bearing on a 2015-2016 POR.
+Further, there is no evidence to show that the steam is used as an input to make steel.135 - Commerce should not revisit whether Hyundai Green Power supplied inputs primarily dedicated to the downstream product to Hyundai Steel and if it does, should conclude for the final that's that Hyundai Green Power has not supplied a primarily dedicated input to Hyundai Steel.136 corporations where one corporation can use or direct the individual assets of the other corporation in essentially the same way it can use its own assets.
+The regulation further states that the cross-ownership standard "normally" will be met "where there is majority ownership interest between two corporations or through common ownership of two (or more) corporations."
+The Preamble further states that, in "certain circumstances, a large minority voting interest (for example, 40 percent) or a 'golden share' may also result in cross-ownership."
+However, the Preamble makes clear that the standard for finding cross-ownership is higher than the standard for finding affiliation and that a cross-ownership finding hinges on the ability of one party to have unilateral control over the other party's assets, including subsidy benefits: